0franciscor/rcomp-21-22-de-g1/doc/sprint3/planning.md

      - **Building 1 - ns.rcomp-21-22-de-g1**
         B1-DMZ: 10.122.161.2

-	 - **Building 2 - ns.building-2.rcomp-20-21-dd-g2**
+	 - **Building 2 - ns.building-2.rcomp-21-22-de-g2**
 		B2-DMZ: 10.122.163.134

-	 - **Building 3 - ns.building-3.rcomp-20-21-dd-g2**
+	 - **Building 3 - ns.building-3.rcomp-21-22-de-g2**
 		B3-DMZ: 10.122.164.2

-	 - **Building 4 - ns.building-4.rcomp-20-21-dd-g2**
+	 - **Building 4 - ns.building-4.rcomp-21-22-de-g2**
 		B4-DMZ: 10.122.167.2

 # 3. Subtasks assignment #
-(For each team member (sprint master included), the description of the assigned subtask in sprint 3)

 #### Example: ####
--   T.3.1 - Rita Ariana Sobral (1201386)

-       Update the campus.pkt layer three Packet Tracer simulation from the previous sprint, to include the described features in this sprint for building 1.
+* 1200720 - Update the campus.pkt layer three Packet Tracer simulation from the previous sprint, to include the described features in this sprint for building 3.

--   T.3.2 - Francisco Redol (1201239)

-        Update the campus.pkt layer three Packet Tracer simulation from the previous sprint, to include the described features in this sprint for building 2.
+* 1201239 - Update the campus.pkt layer three Packet Tracer simulation from the previous sprint, to include the described features in this sprint for building 2.
 Final integration of each member’s Packet Tracer simulation into a single simulation.

--   T.3.3 - Manuela Leite (1200720)

-        Update the campus.pkt layer three Packet Tracer simulation from the previous sprint, to include the described features in this sprint for building 3.
+* 1201382 - Update the campus.pkt layer three Packet Tracer simulation from the previous sprint, to include the described features in this sprint for building 4.

--   T.3.4 - Pedro Rocha (1201382 - Sprint Master)

-        Update the campus.pkt layer three Packet Tracer simulation from the previous sprint, to include the described features in this sprint for building 4.
+* 1201386 - Update the campus.pkt layer three Packet Tracer simulation from the previous sprint, to include the described features in this sprint for building 1.